-NOTE: If you switch to Original Medicare and do not enroll in a separate Medicare prescription drug plan, Medicare may enroll you in a drug plan, unless you tell Medicare you do not want to join.

-You should only drop prescription drug coverage if you get drug coverage from an employer, union or other source.
-If you have questions about whether you need drug coverage, call the California Health Insurance Counseling and Advocacy Program (HICAP) at 1-800-434-0222, Monday through Friday from 8:00 a.m. to 5:00 p.m.
-For more information or to find a local HICAP office in your area, please visit http://www.aging.ca.gov/HICAP/.
+Medicare prescription drug plan('NOTE: If you switch to Original Medicare and do not enroll in a separate Medicare prescription drug plan, Medicare may enroll you in a drug plan, unless you tell Medicare you don't want to join.1You should only drop prescription drug coverage if you have drug coverage from another source, such as an employer or union.
+If you have questions about whether you need drug coverage, call the California Health Insurance Counseling and Advocacy Program (HICAP) at 1-800-434-0222, Monday through FridayY Call Medicare at 1-800-MEDICARE 1-800-633-4227), 24 hours a day, days a week.
+TTY users should call -877-486-2048.
+Fyou need help or more information: Call the California Health Insurance Counseling and Advocacy Program (HICAP) at 1-800-434-0222, Monday through Friday from 8:00 a.m. to 5:00 p.m.
+For more information or to find a local HICAP office in your area, please visit www.aging.ca.gov/HICAP/.
+You will automatically be disenrolled from lealth Net Cal MediConnect when your Driginal Medicare coverage begins.